bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Mark Erhardt: 00:55:27

-Sure, but with eltoo especially, grouping it would be much cleaner, because for the LNF penalty, you would actually need every single state for the watchtower because your counterparty could use any old state.
+Sure, but with eltoo especially, grouping it would be much cleaner, because for the LN penalty, you would actually need every single state for the watchtower because your counterparty could use any old state.
 But with eltoo you only, like You could stagger it out, you could subscribe to three watchtowers and only give each one third and you'd always be covered but none of them would see your whole frequency.
 That's also true.
 So eltoo would make privacy and storage much better.